 The route begins and ends at the Sugar Mills, and the run will end around 11:30 a.m.
 A live music show back at the Sugar Mill will follow.
-After that, you can attend the traditional La Fiesta de Pantalones, held this year at the Rusty Nail (1100 Constance St.) starting at 11:30 a.m., or just stick around to join the other revelers to partake in some downtown bar-crawling.
+After that, you can attend the traditional La Fiesta de Pantalones, (venue TBA) starting at 11:00 a.m., or just stick around to join the other revelers to partake in some downtown bar crawling.

-Also, don’t miss the festivals opening and closing parties.
-The opening party takes place on Friday, July 12, at the Sugar Mill, from 5 to 9 p.m.
-Called El Txupinazo (and pronounced “el choo-pin-AHT-so”), it features a live auction, music, and food from some of the top local restaurants, including Atchafalaya, Commander’s Palace and Sobou.
+Also, don’t miss the festival’s opening and closing parties.
+The opening party takes place on Friday, July 14, 2023, (venue TBA) from 6 to 9 p.m.
+Called El Txupinazo (and pronounced “el choo-pin-AHT-so”), it features a live auction, music, and food from some of the top local restaurants.

-The Ernest Hemingway-themed closing party, called El Pobre de Mi (“Poor Me”), will wrap things up on Sunday, July 14, at Lula Restaurant Distillery (1532 St. Charles Ave.), 10 a.m. – 2 p.m.
+The Ernest Hemingway-themed closing party, called El Pobre de Mi (“Poor Me”), will wrap things up on Sunday, July 16, 2023, (venue TBA) from 11 a.m. to 2 p.m.
 This will be your chance to recover from the run with burlesque, cocktails, and a Papa Hemingway look-alike contest.